On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 The relevant Programme Administrator is responsible for applying late penalties to a student’s grades.
 Late penalties are applied after a student’s marks are received and logged on our system.
 So, students will receive their original marks and then when the relevant Programme Administrator has applied any late penalties to work that had been submitted late, will receive an email stating what the late penalty is/ how many marks have been deducted from the mark obtained for the late piece of coursework.

-I’ve submitted two assignments late and I feel like I’m unable to meet another, upcoming deadline.
-What do I do?
+32. I've submitted 2 assignments late and I feel like I'm unable to meet another, upcoming deadline.
+What can I do?

 If you have any type of disability, you may contact the Wellbeing team, your Programme Administrator and your Personal Tutor.
 The Wellbeing team will initiate a support plan for you based on your needs.
 This could be automatic extensions to all submission deadlines that you have, as one example.
 Your Programme Administrator will record any reasonable adjustments made to accommodate you during your studies.
 Your Personal Tutor will also act as moral/ pastoral support and, along with your Programme Administrator, a source of guidance during your studies with us.
 All disability declarations are dealt with confidentially.